the-mirak/cloudexam/examfile.md

 ```

-requirements.txt
+Then, create a file called **requirements.txt** to manage the requirements of our application:
 ```
 hug==2.6.1
 gunicorn==19.8.1
 pytest==3.7.0
 ```

-The code source should be copied at `/usr/src/app`
+In order to

-To install the requirements run the following `pip install --no-cache-dir -r requirements.txt`
+> The code source should be copied at `/usr/src/app`

-Make sure to expose the application on the following port `8080`
+> To install the requirements run the following `pip install --no-cache-dir -r requirements.txt`

-To run the application add the following instruction in your Dockerfile `CMD ["gunicorn", "-b", "0.0.0.0:8080", "service:__hug_wsgi__"]
+> Make sure to expose the application on the following port `8080`

-`
+> To run the application add the following instruction in your Dockerfile `CMD ["gunicorn", "-b", "0.0.0.0:8080", "service:__hug_wsgi__"]`

 ##############################